zavolanlab/mirflowz/CONTRIBUTING.md

 ## Commit Messages

-In an effort to increase consistency, simply maintenance and enable automated change logs, we would like to kindly ask you to write _semantinc commit messages_, as described in the [Conventional Commits specification][conv-commits].
+In an effort to increase consistency, simplify maintenance and enable automated change logs, we would like to kindly ask you to write _semantinc commit messages_, as described in the [Conventional Commits specification][conv-commits].